8.10. Growth of Prisons in the United States

 David Carter

 As mentioned at the beginning of this section on jails and prisons, the Walnut Street Jail is recognized as the first built institution in the United States to house individuals.
 Soon after, another prison was built, the Eastern State Penitentiary (ESP), and it ran like a prison for nearly 150 years.
-Many of the prisons today were first built on this idea of a separated penitent prison.
+Many of the prisons today were first built on this idea of a separate penitent prison.
 Many of the cells in the prison (as depicted below) would open to individual courtyards where individuals could look up and “get right with God,” hence the concept of penitentiary (penance).

 Eastern State Penitentiary Design